pedrotiussi/compilerIME/README.md

 `make`

 #### Run
+After building the application, run in project folder:

 `compile SCRIPT_NAME -o OUTPUT_FILE_NAME`

 There are also examples already set in test folder.
 For a quick check to the application, execute: